IELTS Essay 1154 - Advances in technology have improved our lifestyle

 We started living in a cave, as the history suggests, and thanks to the novelty and advancement of modern technology that we now live in a grand apartment with many facilities which were unimaginable even a century ago.
-From an uncertain life where our ancestors had to deal with constant fears of darkness and lurking predators, we have a remarkably comfortable and advanced lifestyle and this has all been possible due to the innovation in technology.
+From an uncertain life where our ancestors had to deal with constant fears of darkness and lurking predators, we have a remarkably comfortable and advanced lifestyle and this has all been possible due to the technological advancements.

 The household appliances like washing machines and vacuum cleaners have reduced the manual labour of cleaning while rice cookers, microwave ovens, coffee makers and electric kettles have improved the way we cook at home.
 We no longer need to end our day when the sun sets as electric bulbs illuminate the world.
-Thus it might be easy to criticise the innovation and wonder the science has brought to our life but living without them is utterly impossible.
-For instance, imagine what the world would be without the electricity, refrigerators, TVs and the internet.
-Unimaginable even for a day.
+Thus, it is easy to criticise the innovation and wonder science has brought to our life but living without them is utterly impossible.
+For instance, imagine what the world would be without electricity, refrigerators, TVs and the internet - unimaginable even for a day.

-To conclude, it is undeniably true that modern household appliances have made our tasks easier, faster and more accurate.
+To conclude, it is undeniable that modern household appliances have made our tasks easier, faster and more accurate.
 With this, we have a better lifestyle and more time to spend with our family members or to enjoy our leisure activities.

 Model Answer 2: (Disagreement: we will have to determine the limit of its usages)

-Innovations of science have touched the lives of billions.
-Most homes these days have at least a washing machine, refrigerator, microwave oven, an air conditioner and these tools have profoundly enhanced the way people live their life.
-Yet, the negative effects of the dependence on those machines cannot be denied.
+Innovations of science have touched the lives of billions as most homes, these days, have at least a washing machine, refrigerator, microwave oven, an air conditioner and these tools have profoundly enhanced the way people live their life.
+Yet, the negative effects of this dependency cannot be denied.